 Once the installation has finished, you'll have a new icon on your iPhone for the Lutron app:

 Step 1 - Caseta App Terms & Conditions

 Open the new Lutron app you just finished installing on your iPhone.
 The very first step is to accept their terms and conditions.
 If you want to use the app, click on the "Agree & Continue" button to proceed:

 The next screen allows you to create your account for the first time.
-It does also give you another option to sign in if you've been at this stage of setup before.
+It also gives you another option to sign in if you've been at this stage of setup before.